bengladwell/reword/README.md

 ### Where are the tests!?
 I do believe in testing. :) I don't usually write tests when I am doing exploratory coding though.
 Now that basic functionality is working, tests are the next thing on the list.

+### Where are the action creators and action constants?
+I started building this project using the action creator and action constant conventions advocated in the Redux docs.
+I evenually found that the additional indirection wasn't helpful to me, so I removed them in favor of passing object literals.
+[Apparently](http://rackt.org/redux/docs/basics/Actions.html#note-on-boilerplate), this is an ok thing to do.

+## Build instructions

 To build:
 `gulp`